withastro/astro/.changeset/large-steaks-film.md

 #### Migration

-If you relied on the `slug()` config option, we suggest moving all custom slugs to `slug` frontmatter properties in each collection entry.
+If you relied on the `slug()` config option, you will need to move all custom slugs to `slug` frontmatter properties in each collection entry.

 Additionally, Astro no longer allows `slug` as a collection schema property.
 This ensures Astro can manage the `slug` property for type generation and performance.
 Remove this property from your schema and any relevant `slug()` configuration: